cos316/assignment4-starter-code/README.md

 # COS316, Assignment 4: Dopey Object Relational Mapper (DORM)

-## Due: 10/28 at 23:00 Princeton Time
+## Due: March 30th at 11pm

 # Dopey Object Relational Mapper (DORM)

 This assignment asks you to build a generic Object Relational Mapper (ORM).
 An ORM translates language-level objects---Go structs in our case---to and from a "relational mapping"---a SQLite database in our case.
 This allows application developers to use normal language constructs and idioms to manipulate data stored in a database.